Pristiq (Desvenlafaxine) Side Effects Timeline: Week by Week

 Week 1-2: Initial Adjustment Period

 Other common early effects include dizziness, headache, and dry mouth.
-Sleep disturbances may also occur, with some people experiencing insomnia while others feel more drowsy than usual.
-These effects typically peak around day 3-5 and may begin to improve by the end of the second week.
-Similar patterns occur with other medications, as seen in mounjaro side effects week by week timelines.
+Sleep disturbances may also occur, with some people experiencing insomnia or vivid dreams, while others feel more drowsy than usual.
+These effects typically peak around day 3-5 and may begin to improve during the second week or use.

 Gastrointestinal symptoms like constipation or changes in appetite may also emerge during this timeframe.
 It's important to stay hydrated and maintain regular eating patterns to help minimize these effects.